Sexual harassment affects the health and well being of workers, according to new research.

 Who’s responsible for the health and well-being of workers?

 Employers have a responsibility to provide a safe workplace for their employees.

 Despite this, many businesses fail to respond appropriately to complaints about sexual harassment.

 Important to speak up

-Industrial advocate Miles Heffernan has seen the mental health effects sexual harassment has on victims.
+Meanwhile, industrial advocate Miles Heffernan said he has seen the mental health effects sexual harassment has on victims.

-“Not only has she suffered the trauma of the harassment, but she has almost been re-victimised by having to re-live the behaviour and have her version of events questioned.
+“Not only has she suffered the trauma of the harassment, but she has also been re-victimised by having to re-live the behaviour and have her version of events questioned.

-“I am pleased to say that in her case, we were able to offer her the support and advice she needed, and we have just settled the matter on her behalf and managed to negotiate a huge six figure compensation payment for her.”
+“I am pleased to say that in her case, we were able to offer her the support and advice she needed and we also settled the matter on her behalf and managed to negotiate a huge six figure compensation payment.”